 Why is the Onboarding Experience So Important?

 You’ve invested significant time and effort into the hiring process and as a result, have scored a quality hire for your company.
 Yes, hiring a skilled candidate is a great accomplishment, but it’s not necessarily the final battle.
-The next obstacle to overcome is creating a culture of engaged productivity, which starts with the onboarding process.
+The next obstacle to overcome is creating a culture of engaged productivity, which starts with the employee onboarding process.

 Onboarding is the first interaction a new hire has with their new employer as an official employee.
 Much like a first impression with a new acquaintance, this first interaction lays the groundwork for how an employee perceives the company culture.
 If an employee has a negative onboarding experience, that negativity will likely color the new hire’s perception of the organization.
 Inversely, a positive onboarding experience has the potential to lay groundwork for a positive relationship between employer and employee.